brittlewis12/witness-budgets/witness-budgets.md

 **Example:** A theorem using classical reasoning only in a proof obligation (confined to `Prop`) would have vBudget = C3 but xBudget = C0, indicating that extraction is unaffected even though classical logic appears in the verification.

 **Important: C0–C5 as a lossy abstraction**
-The underlying effects {Classical, Truncation, ACω, DC, ULBPI, AC} do NOT form a simple total order or even a lattice with a unique meet/join.
+The underlying effects {Classical, Truncation, ACω, DC, ULBPI, AC} do *not* form a simple total order or even a lattice with a unique meet/join.
 For example:
 - A proof using only ULBPI (no LEM) vs. a proof using only Classical (LEM, no choice) are incomparable
 - Mixtures like "Truncation + ACω" don't have a canonical position relative to "Classical alone"